ZihongHe/NER-Seq2seq-MultiHead-Attention-Model/README.md

 Running Environment: Colab, with GPU running time type

-To run the code, you should firstly upload train.csv and test.csv onto colab folds The Name Entity Recognise dataset can be downloaded from: https://www.kaggle.com/aggarwalayush775/innoplex
+To run the code, you should firstly upload train.csv and test.csv onto colab platform.
+The relative dataset can be downloaded from: https://www.kaggle.com/aggarwalayush775/innoplex

 If you would like to predict your own dataset, you should name your dataset as test.csv,